 Read the TEC’s Privacy Notice for full information about our collection and management of personal information.

 - We ask for your National Student Number (NSN) so we can confirm your eligibility for fees-free tertiary education.

 - When you enter your NSN, we check if it’s already in our eligibility database.

 - We collect each NSN you entered and the timestamp of that entry and store it in a log file.

 - If you are eligible, and have started study or training, the database will tell us the date at which you became eligible for fees-free tertiary education.

-If you have an NSN but we don’t hold enough information to determine whether you’re eligible, we’ll ask you some questions to help us determine whether you are eligible.
-In that case we’ll ask you about:
+If you don’t have an NSN, or you do have an NSN but we don’t hold enough information to determine your eligibility, we’ll ask you some questions to help us determine whether you are eligible.
+We’ll ask you about:

 - whether, after 1 January 2018, you have achieved any credits as part of any industry training programme that consisted of fewer than 120 credits.

 If we’ve asked you these questions and you meet the eligibility criteria, we’ll ask for and record your: